-The Applicant asserts that the Comprehensive Plan Amendment would not significantly impact any existing or planned transportation facilities as the management on the subject Property would remain the same and there is no proposed development on the subject property at this time.
+The applicant asserts that the Comprehensive Plan Amendment would not significantly impact any existing or planned transportation facilities as the management on the subject Property would remain the same and there is no proposed development on the subject property at this time.
 Uses permitted in the FFO zone such as a farm stand, winery, or commercial activity in conjunction with farm use could attract traffic associated with the retail sales of farm products and processed farm products, such as wine.
 However, these uses could be established under the current EFU zone of the subject property.
-The Hearings Officer does not believe that a change from EFU to FFO would result in a significant change to the amount of traffic that would be attracted to the subject property.
-As a result, the Hearings Officer does not believe that the proposed change would create a significant impact on traffic use on Brush College Road, and would not result in a significant impact on area transportation facilities as that term is used in OAR 660-012-0060.
+Staff does not believe that a change from EFU to FFO would result in a significant change to the amount of traffic that would be attracted to the subject property.
+As a result, staff does not believe that the proposed change would create a significant impact on traffic use on Brush College Road, and would not result in a significant impact on area transportation facilities as that term is used in OAR 660-012-0060.

-The Hearings Officer finds that the application would be in compliance with Goal 12.
+Staff concurs and finds that the application would be in compliance with Goal 12.